Italian heirloom. Variety with large, dense and green clusters with purple tones.

 | Watering | Frequent |

-From August 7th to September 3rd we will stop the expeditions but you can still place your orders on the website and reserve the available plants.
+From 24 to 31 December we will stop the expeditions but you can still place your orders on the website and book the available plants.